wu-zechen/wu-zechen.github.io/_pages/about.md

 ## Research Interest

-* understanding behavior, phenomena, and properties of fundamental Reinforcement Learning(RL) algorithms (e.g., Temporal Difference Learning(TD), Q-learning, Policy Gradient) and their derivatives or inspired variants (e.g., Deep Q-Network (DQN), implicit Q-learning) that demonstrate exceptional practical performance, aiming for mathematically provable insights beyond empirical observations and intuition.

-* designing efficient RL algorithms capable of solving industrial or real-world problems

-* understanding the behavior and phenomena of fundamental RL algorithms when combined with neural networks (and other nonlinear function approximators)
+* Theoretical foundations of Reinforcement Learning (RL), especially for deep RL

+* Theory of neural networks and transformers

-* connecting reinforcement learning and continual learning
+* Continual learning and lifelong adaptation